Laplace's equation on n-dimensional singular manifolds: Abstract

 \section{Abstract}

 We show that the Sobolev embedding is compact on punctured manifolds with conical singularities.
-On the other hand, we find the Sobolev inequality does not hold on punctured manifolds with Poincar\'{e} like metric, on which one has Poincar\'{e} inequality.
-Applying the results to the Laplace's equation on the singular manifolds, we obtain the existences of the solution in both cases.
-In conical singularity case, we prove further that the solution can be extended to the singular points and it is H\"{o}lder continuous.
-However, the solution can not be continuously extended to the singular points in Poincar\'{e} like metric case.
-Moreover, on singular manifolds with conical singularities, we obtain the existence and regularity result of nontrivial nonnegative solutions for the semilinear elliptic equation with subcritical exponent.
+On the other hand, we find the Sobolev inequality does not hold on punctured manifolds with the Poincar\'{e} like metric, on which one has the Poincar\'{e} inequality.
+Applying the results to the Laplace's equation on the singular manifolds, we obtain the existence of the solution in both cases.
+In the conical singularity case, we prove further that the solution can be extended to singular points and it is H\"{o}lder continuous.
+However, the solution can not be continuously extended to singular points in the Poincar\'{e} like metric case.
+Moreover, on singular manifolds with conical singularities, we obtain the existence and regularity of nontrivial nonnegative solutions for the semilinear elliptic equation with subcritical exponents.